 PASTURES NEW

-WEAR ASKS SOME LEADING FASHION PLAYERS: “WHERE, OUTSIDE THE USUAL MILAN-PARIS-NEW YORK CIRCUIT, IS TODAY’S MOST VIBRANT FASHION SCENE?”
+WeAr ASKS SOME LEADING FASHION PLAYERS: “WHERE, OUTSIDE THE USUAL MILAN-PARIS-NEW YORK CIRCUIT, IS TODAY’S MOST VIBRANT FASHION SCENE?”

 KILLICK DATTA, CHAIRMAN AND CEO, GLOBAL BRAND PARTNERS

 I enjoy shopping in Tokyo and Seoul.
 They shop the whole world for the best products and all of these retailers then strive to show diversity and variations in their merchandise mix.